 …and the Széchenyi thermal bath, the largest bath facility in Europe.
 It is a very popular and very frequented bath with 3 outdoor pools and 15 indoor pools.
 Amazing after a long day of sightseeing.

 Budapest is a city of markets.
 The biggest is Nagyvásárcsarnok, or Great Market Hall, opened in 1897.
 The ground floor is for locals and tourist alike with local produce, sausages galore and paprika.
-The 1st floor is souvenir shops.
+The 1st floor is souvenir shops and lots of food stalls where you can discover some of Budapest’s best street food.
 There is also a basement and adjoining street but I ran out of time.

 Dinner at the charming Kazimir restaurant in the Jewish Ghetto.
 A local brew and Kedvessy pork medallions with duck liver, porcini sauté and cottage cheese dumplings.